Annie Live!: Plot

-Miss Hannigan gets a visit from her brother Rooster with Lily, his latest girlfriend, and they perform "Easy Street".
+Miss Hannigan gets a visit from her criminal brother Rooster and his latest girlfriend Lily St. Regis.
+After hearing about Annie living with Warbucks, they perform "Easy Street".

 Warbucks likes Annie so much that he wants to adopt her.
-When he gives Annie a locket to replace her old one, she gets very upset because her real parents will come back for her, according to the note left with her when she was abandoned.
+When he gives Annie a locket to replace her old one, she gets very upset.
+She explains to him that her real parents will come back for her according to the note left with her when she was abandoned.
 She has half a locket and they have the other half.
 When the two halves match, that's how Annie will know she has found her real parents.
 Warbucks agrees to search for Annie's parents, calling "J. Edgar" to put his best men on it.
-Warbucks and Annie go on the Bert Healy's NBC radio show and Warbucks offers a $50,000 reward if Annie's parents are found.
+Warbucks and Annie go on Bert Healy's NBC radio show and Warbucks offers a $50,000 reward if Annie's parents are found.

 Hearing about the reward, Rooster and Lily put on disguises and succeed in fooling Miss Hannigan.
 They say they will claim to be Annie's long-lost parents from Canada, who were having a hard time when they gave her up, but now they are fine.
 They agree to split the reward money with Miss Hannigan, who was sent items after a fire that belong to Annie.
 This includes the locket that will prove who her parents are.

 Warbucks and Annie visit President Roosevelt, who is meeting with his cabinet.
 They do not know what to do about the economy, but a woman on the radio is criticizing Roosevelt.
 Annie starts singing "Tomorrow" and the others join in.
 FDR can only speak the words.
 Then he announces Annie has inspired him to create government jobs so people won't have to take handouts--a "New Deal".
 Warbucks receives a telegram telling him to come right home.

 Grace has screened numerous potential parents for Annie and all have lied.
 When Annie arrives home, she is given the sad news.
 Also, Eliot Ness has sent the news that the locket given to Annie was very common and it would be impossible to track down the people who bought it.
 Warbucks says if Annie's real parents cannot be found, he will adopt her, and the cast sings "I Don't Need Anything But You".